AryanK1511/Bookworm-Web-App/README.md

 # Running the Bookworm Web App Locally

-I have not deployed this application simply because once deployed, the app requires a lot of maintenance to keep it running
+I have not deployed this application simply because once deployed, the app requires a lot of maintenance to keep it running.

 This guide will help you set up and run the Bookworm web app on your local machine using Docker and Docker Compose.
 The application consists of a frontend and a backend service, with data storage managed through a PostgreSQL database and image storage through Cloudinary.